aszczepanski/2048/README.md

 2. Go to [2048 game site](http://gabrielecirulli.github.io/2048/)
 3. Run python script (see examples)

-Note that web api is strongly based on https://github.com/nneonneo/2048-ai.
+Web api is strongly based on the code from https://github.com/nneonneo/2048-ai.

 ##### Examples #####